 By nature, it seems that Austria is made for travellers.
 Its mountains, rivers, cultural landscape all insinuate the perfect playground for outdoor activities.
 Add to that, a long and rich history and you got a fantastic setting for another layer of holiday activities.
 Austria’s numerous castles, palaces and sacred buildings, of which many are architectural gems, just beg to be visited.
 No wonder that the country is the 12th most visited travel destination on the planet.

-Within its 83,879 km² (32,386 sq. mi – slightly larger than Scotland, or a little smaller than the US state Maine) territory Austria possess a huge variety of landscapes.
-From its highest point, the Grossglockner 3798 m to its lowest point at 114 m near Apetlon in Burgenland.
+Within its 83,879 km² territory (32,386 sq. mi – slightly larger than Scotland, or a little smaller than the US state Maine) Austria holds a huge array of landscapes.
+From its highest point, the Grossglockner 3798 m (12.460 ft) to its lowest point at 114 m (374 ft) near Apetlon in Burgenland.
 Around ¾ of the country is dominated by the Alps, with only about 1/3 is lower than 500 metres (1,640 ft) above sea level.
 The flattest parts are found in the east, around the Neusiedler See, which lies at the edge of the Pannonian Plains.
 The north (parts of SalzburgerLand, Upper and Lower Austria) and the south east (Styria and Burgenland) are moderately hilly.

 The size of Austria and that it’s fairly compact makes it easy to explore many parts of the country, without vesting time just to travel from A to B. Whether you are using your own transport or relying on public transport, good infrastructure allows for fast and comfortable movement.
 Notwithstanding, travel itself is also an important part of the experience.
-Taking time to get off the Autobahn or highspeed train, and instead use your feet or a bicycle will reward you.
-Because, only then you can really appreciate everything that the country has on offer.
+Reward yourself by taking time to get off the Autobahn or highspeed train, and instead use your feet or a bicycle.
+Because, only then you can really appreciate everything what the country has on offer.

 Click on the images to enlarge >>